View Categories

 • Another variant of privatization is disinvestment.

-• Disinvestment is de-nationalization of less than 100 per cent ownership transfer from the state to the private sector.
+• Disinvestment is the de-nationalization of less than 100 percent of ownership transferred from the state to the private sector.

-• If the sale of shares of the state-owned assets has been to the tune of 51 per cent, the ownership is really transferred to the private sector even then it is termed as privatization.
+• If the sale of shares of the state-owned assets has been to the tune of 51 per cent, the ownership is really transferred to the private sector, even though it is termed privatization.

-• In general sense, all the Indian economy policies which directly or indirectly seem to promote the expansion of the private sector or the market (Indian economy) have been termed as the process of privatization.
+• In a general sense, all the policies of the Indian economy that directly or indirectly seem to promote the expansion of the private sector or the market ( Indian economy) have been termed the process of privatization.

 Globalization and Indian Economy: A Simplified Overview

-• For the WTO, the official meaning of globalization is movement of the Indian economy of the world towards “unrestricted cross border movements of goods and services, capital and the labor force”.
+• For the WTO, the official meaning of globalization is movement of the Indian economy around the world towards “unrestricted cross-border movements of goods and services, capital and the labor force”.

 • Globalization is world economic integration through free movement across national borders of: